MidnightDreamerX17/skill20/Optional/Feats.md

 - **Quick Roll** - The character can choose to lose all attack actions in order to gain a +5 bonus to move through enemies and avoid body-blocking.
 - **Rapid Metabolism** - Your Constitution bonus, if +1 or higher, is doubled while resting.
 - **Read Spellshadow** - The character gains a bonus of +4 to identify magic in the astral plane.
+- **Red Magic of Change** (requires Metamagic (INT) skill and non-Good non-Evil alignment) - The character gets one free Change Metamagic per day per 2 caster levels of their lowest-skilled magic type.
+Change Metamagic acts as either *Enlarge Spell* or *Extend Spell*, chosen at the time of spellcasting.
+- **Red Magic of Deception** (requires Metamagic (INT) skill and non-Good non-Evil alignment) - The character gets one free Deception Metamagic per day per 2 caster levels of their lowest-skilled magic type.
+Deception Metamagic acts as either *Enlarge Spell* or *Extend Spell* to a spell of the Illusion or Enchantment school, chosen at the time of spellcasting.
+- **Red Magic of Independence** (requires Metamagic (INT) skill and non-Good non-Evil alignment) - The character gets one free Independence Metamagic per day per 2 caster levels of their lowest-skilled magic type.
+Independence Metamagic makes a spell be considered 5 caster levels higher if someone else tries to dispel it.
+- **Red Magic of Mystery** (requires Metamagic (INT) skill and non-Good non-Evil alignment) - The character's magic is more difficult to identify.
+The difficulty of identifying the Mystery user's magic is increased by 10.
+- **Red Magic of Purity** (requires Metamagic (INT) skill and non-Good non-Evil alignment) - The character gets one free Purity Metamagic per day per 2 caster levels of their lowest-skilled magic type.
+Purity Metamagic changes half of the spell's damage to be true neutral arcane energy.
 - **Return Shot** (requires Psionic Power skill) - You can spend 2 Psionic Power Points to gain +2 AC against one ranged attack.
 If the ranged attack misses, then you do it right back at the attacker.
 Usage of this feat is a reaction, rather than an action.
 - **Self-Sufficient** - The character gains a bonus of +2 to use healing kits, as well as to survival.
 - **Sense Emotion** - The character can track emotions and thoughts in the astral plane as if they were footprints or other such tracks on other planes.